SURYARAMAN06/Ai_Powered_Call_Centre_Intelligence_Suryaraman-infosys-springboard-/README.md

 # Ai_Powered_Call_Centre_Intelligence_Suryaraman-infosys-springboard-
-# AI-Powered Customer Chatbot
+# AI-powered product search and recommendation chatbot

-This project is an AI-powered customer chatbot that helps users interact via text and voice input/output.
-The chatbot uses Google Gemini for generating responses and SerpAPI for searching products.
-It is built using FastAPI for the backend and Streamlit for the frontend.
+Developed a web application using FastAPI and Streamlit for real-time product search and recommendations.
+Integrated SerpAPI to fetch e-commerce data and Google Gemini for generating AI-based responses.
+Enabled voice input/output with SpeechRecognition and gTTS.
+Implemented both text and voice interactions, providing personalized product suggestions and seamless user experience.
 ## Features

 - **Text and Voice Input**: Users can interact with the chatbot through text or voice input.